Stanley Kramer: Guess Who's Coming to Dinner (1967)

-As a result of this film's commercial success, Kramer helped spur on Hollywood to reform its film marketing practices when it was observed that the film was doing excellent business everywhere in the U.S., including the Southern states where it was assumed that films with African American lead actors never would be accepted.
-As a result, the prominent presence of Black actors in films never again was considered a factor in Hollywood film marketing and distribution.
+As a result of this film's commercial success, Kramer helped spur on Hollywood to reform its film marketing practices when it was observed that the film was doing excellent business everywhere in the U.S., including the Southern states where it was assumed that the prominent presence of Black actors in lead roles would never be accepted.
 However, Kramer, bothered by the film's negative reviews and wanting respect as an important film artist like François Truffaut and Jean-Luc Godard, undertook a nine-college speaking tour to screen the film and discuss racial integration.
 The effort proved a dispiriting embarrassment for him with college students largely dismissing his film and preferring to discuss less conventional fare like Bonnie and Clyde directed by Arthur Penn.

 The film was Kramer's last major success, and his subsequent films were not profitable, and many had mixed reviews.
 Among those films were The Secret of Santa Vittoria (1968), R.P.M.
 (1970), Bless the Beasts and Children (1971), Oklahoma Crude (1973), The Domino Principle (1977), and The Runner Stumbles (1979).
 Oklahoma Crude was entered into the 8th Moscow International Film Festival where Kramer won the Golden Prize for Direction.
 At the time of his retirement, he was attempting to bring a script titled Three Solitary Drinkers to the screen, a film about a trio of alcoholics that he hoped would be played by Sidney Poitier, Jack Lemmon, and Walter Matthau.